-The different driver assistance technologies that are the building blocks for autonomous driving are already in place in many cars, so we’re not far off self-driving cars becoming a reality.
+The different driver assistance technologies that are the building blocks for autonomousautonomous driving are already in place in many cars, so we’re not far off self-driving cars becoming a reality.
 Euro NCAP thinks that Level 4, where no human interaction is required to drive the car in 99% of situations, could be possible by 2021.

 While that might seem close, the reality is autonomous cars aren’t quite there yet, so, as tempting as it may be, don’t take a nap behind the wheel just yet.